rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 indices very much aligned with those set off in parentheses by Wiedemann and held as standard forms in modern grammars of the language today.
-It is interesting to note that Paasonen employs the word ćora glossing it ‘son’, namely, this might be construed as a kin term, and, in fact, kin terms were recognized as having a bearing on genitive and dative forms in Šaxmatov's Мордовскій этнографическій сборникъ ‘Mordvin ethnographic collection’, based on the Erzya sub-dialect spoken in Orkino (1910: 797–798).
-The notion KIN TERM is first forwarded to explain variation in the choice of genitive and dative forms of the possessa marked with 1SG and 2SG cross-referential morphemes, such that, Šaxmatov provides a minimal pair cross-referential marking strategy for the word ava ‘lady; mother’, by which the object-marked possessum with 2SG cross-referential marking varies in form according to the parametric feature [±KIN] of the referent, see (31).
+It is interesting to note that Paasonen employs the word ćora glossing it ‘son’, namely, this might be construed as a kin term, and, in fact, kin terms were recognized as having a bearing on genitive and dative forms in Šaxmatovʺ's Мордовскій этнографическій сборникъ ‘Mordvin ethnographic collection’, based on the Erzya sub-dialect spoken in Orkino (1910: 797–798).
+The notion KIN TERM is first forwarded to explain variation in the choice of genitive and dative forms of the possessa marked with 1SG and 2SG cross-referential morphemes, such that, Šaxmatovʺ provides a minimal pair cross-referential marking strategy for the word ava ‘lady; mother’, by which the object-marked possessum with 2SG cross-referential marking varies in form according to the parametric feature [±KIN] of the referent, see (31).